 - If an entire book or an entire section is about one ethnic cuisine, e.g. for a Tuscan cookbook or chapter, you should index Italian in Ethnicities for every recipe, unless the Recipe Types List provides instructions to the contrary about a recipe's "default" Ethnicity.
 For example, a classic French recipe, like Béchamel sauce, should still be indexed as French even if it appears in an Italian cookbook; if there is an Italian "spin" on the recipe, index both the default Ethnicity French and Italian.

 - Some recipes/dishes have an associated or “default” Ethnicity:

 - for “gumbo” recipes, categorize as Cajun & Creole, etc.

 Refer to the Recipe Types List for a list of pre-associated Ethnicities.

 - If a city/region/country is in the recipe name, e.g. for “Greek lima bean dip,” categorize as Greek.

-Or, if the author mentions a city or country in the introduction/headnote, e.g. “This recipe is inspired by a dessert I enjoyed in Provence,” categorize as French.
+Or, if the author mentions a city or country in the introduction/headnote, e.g. “This recipe is inspired by a traditional Provençal dessert,” categorize as French.

 - If a recipe’s origin is described as “Latin (American),” index South American and Central American.